MathematicGuy/RemoteObsidian/Project Skin/How to build a web application in Java.md

-# Module 5c: Rest Clients
+# Module 5: Rest Clients

+Proxy Factory: This factory _generates a class that extends the given super class and implements the given interfaces_.

+# Module 6: Testing